Short Course

 Someone is about to sponge down a plaster cuboid in our ceramics workshop

 Lucy Baxendale works on a ceramic sculpture in her home studio.
+She has curly brown hair and glasses, and wears a red jumper with blue dungarees.

 About the Tutor